Skip to main content

 Additional information about the general health of the parent, his or her partner or spouse, and, in some cases, the youth's absent biological parents is described in Parent Characteristics.

-Health Practices and Knowledge
+Health practices and knowledge

 The round 1 NLSY97 interview included a series of questions on respondents' health practices and knowledge.
 The health practices questions asked about the percent of time the youth wore a seatbelt and the number of days in a typical school week the youth ate breakfast, ate green vegetables or fruits, and engaged in exercise lasting 30 minutes or more.
 These round 1 health practices questions were asked only of respondents born in 1983.